About 12 million Americans take out at least one payday loan yearly to help cover their bills between paychecks.

 - Paycheck advance

-Whatever the name, these short-term loans all operate under a similar set of rules and regulations.
-Most are small loans that range from $100 to $1,000 and must be repaid in a lump sum that includes the principal balance plus interest and any lending fees.ng fees.
+Whatever the name, these short-term loans range from $100 to $1,000 and must be repaid in a lump sum that includes the principal balance plus interest and any lending fees.

 Borrowers are usually given two weeks, or until their next paycheck, to repay the small loan in full.
 However, some lenders will allow borrowers to repay the loan in installments over a few months.

-According to the Consumer Finance Protection Bureau (CFPB), payday lenders require borrowers to grant them access to the borrower’s bank or credit union account when applying for a cash advance.
+Payday lenders require borrowers to grant them access to their bank or credit union account.
 This is so the lender can transfer the funds into the account and, when the time comes, withdraw the amount they’re owed.

-If the borrower doesn’t have a bank account, the lender may instead accept a postdated check or prepaid card account.
+If the borrower doesn’t have a checking account, the lender may instead accept a postdated check or prepaid card account.

 For more information on how payday loans work and their potential dangers, check out this CFPB video.